ui/stamps-api-docs/source/child_api.rst

 A. Request
 -----------------------------

-You can use this API to add child data to customer.
+You can use this API to delete customer's child data.

 ============= =========== =========================
 Parameter     Required    Description